nWODT-Cobalt/uxa/Documents/Specificities of enterprise design/Specificities of enterprise design.md

-# A tentative list of specificities of enterprise design
+# A tentative look at the specificities of enterprise design

 <!--BREAK-->